Oral Surgery Post-Operative Instructions

 The narcotic analgesic (“pain medication “) you were prescribed in the office already contains acetaminophen (APAP) which is the same as Tylenol®.
 Therefore, you should not take additional acetaminophen when taking this medication as you risk severe liver injury.

 However, if you do not have any medical conditions that exclude you from taking non-steroid anti-inflammatory drugs (NSAID’s) such as IBUPROFEN, which is the same as Advil®, you may and should take this or similar NSAID (such as Aleve or Naproxen or aspirin) in addition to your narcotic APAP medication.
 If you choose ibuprofen, it is recommended that you take the usual adult dose of IBUPROFEN, which is 400mg to 800mg every six hours, and then take the narcotic medication if you need additional pain relief.
 The NSAID should be taken an hour before or after the narcotic to avoid upsetting the stomach with two drugs at once.
 As always, it is recommended to take any pain medication with some food in your stomach.
 If you have any questions as to whether you can take IBUPROFEN or other NSAID’S, please ask us or consult with your regular physician.
-If you are taking any Cox-2 inhibitor drug like Celebrex, Bextra or Vioxx then do not take them.
+If you are taking any Cox-2 inhibitor drug like Celebrex, Bextra or Vioxx, if you are taking any direct thrombin inhibitors like Angiomax, Pradaxa, Acova, Iprivask or Refludan, or if you are taking any other anti-platelet drugs (blood-thinners), then do NOT take IBUPROFEN or other NSAID’S.

 Please call if you have any questions regarding this information.
 We appreciate the opportunity to participate in your healthcare.
 Frank A. Cornella, DDS, MD & Staff of ORAL SURGERY OF SPRINGFIELD